ccloquet/horeca_registry/README.md

 Through a web app (or later, the tracing app), everyone can post there his/her email adress + the place where he/she went.
 Everything is stored encrypted (like above)

-There is for a couple of days of work.

-What could be wrong with this approach?